Rules, Safety & Security

 Is the Park patrolled by security?

 Yes.
-The Park is patrolled by the St. Louis Mounted Police and by Park Rangers.
+The Park is patrolled by the St. Louis Police Department and by Park Rangers.

 Who do I contact about gaining a permit for an event?

 This is the best page to start with.
-In general, for Forest Park permits, including weddings, picnic pavilions, Jewel Box and World's Fair Pavilion rentals, athletic field reservations and special events, you'll want to call the Parks Department at 314.289.5300.
+In general, for Forest Park permits, including weddings, picnic pavilions, Jewel Box, World's Fair Pavilion and Cabanne House rentals, athletic field reservations and special events, you'll want to call the Parks Department at 314.289.5300.